dtingley11/LP2-Android-Script/README.md

 Type "chmod u+x" and drag the lp2Setup.sh file into the Terminal window and hit Enter.

+Windows: Install Git, which is included in the folder.

+Open Git and type "cd " and drag this folder into the window and press Enter.

+Type "chmod u+x" and drag the lp2Setup.sh file into the Git window and hit Enter.

 --------------------------------------USAGE-------------------------------------------

 Power off your phone and hold volume DOWN and POWER until you feel the phone vibrate.